CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 #8.
 Indexes

 An _Index_ is a set of ordered pointers to data contained in a _Table_, and it can be created with one or more columns contained in the _Table_.
-Three _Indexes_ will be defined in this section: _Primary__Key Index, Foreign Key Index, and Alternate Key Index_.
+Three _Indexes_ will be defined in this section: _Primary Key Index, Foreign Key Index, and Alternate Key Index_.

 ## 8.1 Index Types

-<u>**Primary Key Index**&lt;u> – An index placed on the column or columns that make up the Primary Key ofa Table.
+**Primary Key Index** – An index placed on the column or columns that make up the Primary Key ofa Table.
 Primary Key Indexes MUST be defined as "UNIQUE" if RDBMS supports this feature
-<u>**Alternate Key Index**&lt;u> – An index placed on a column or columns that could be used to uniquelyidentify a row in the table, but are not the Primary Key.
+**Alternate Key Index** – An index placed on a column or columns that could be used to uniquelyidentify a row in the table, but are not the Primary Key.
 Alternate Key Indexes MUST be defined as "UNIQUE" if your RDBMS supports this feature
-<u>**Foreign Key Index**&lt;u> – An index placed on the column or columns that represent a foreign keyconstraint to another table
-<u>**Non-key Index**&lt;u> – An index placed on a column that does not represent a key of any of the typesdescribed above
+**Foreign Key Index** – An index placed on the column or columns that represent a foreign keyconstraint to another table **Non-key Index** – An index placed on a column that does not represent a key of any of the typesdescribed above

 ## 8.2 Naming Indexes

 - Index MUST be named according to their function and Table Name
 - The Index MUST not exceed 30 characters in length

 ### 8.2.1       Index Name Formats